>

 Conclusion

 With all the different hair color type options laid out before you, all that's left to do is learn how to choose the right hair color for yourself!
-Go chic with a new shade and make sure you protect it with color fade protection products for a glowing, lively result.
+Go chic with a new shade and make sure you protect it with hair color products for a glowing, lively result.
 Learn everything there is about color care, covering grays, and more with the hair-color tips by Redken India.